JulienPeloton/PySM/README.txt

 population has a spatially varying peak frequency, and the other population has a spatially constant peak frequency.
 The emission law is generated using the SpDust2 code (Ali-Haimoud 2008, http://arxiv.org/abs/0812.2904).
 The nominal model is unpolarized.

+'freefree1' = Free-Free: We model the free-free emission using the analytic model assumed in the Commander fit to the Planck 2015 data (Draine 2011 'Physics of the Interstellar and Intergalactic Medium').
+The templates of emission measure and effective temperature are provided at Nside=512.

 'cmb1' = CMB: A lensed CMB realisation is computed using Taylens, a code to compute a lensed CMB realisation using nearest-neighbour Taylor interpolation